berniemackie97/binary-slicer/README.md

 [![CI](https://github.com/berniemackie97/binary-slicer/actions/workflows/ci.yml/badge.svg)](https://github.com/berniemackie97/binary-slicer/actions/workflows/ci.yml)

-Binary Slicer is a Rust toolkit for **slice-oriented reverse engineering** of native game/engine binaries (starting with `libCQ2Client.so`).
+Binary Slicer is a Rust toolkit for **slice-oriented reverse engineering** of native game/engine binaries (e.g., `libExampleGame.so`).
 It helps you carve a large binary into **subsystems ("slices")** with explicit evidence and repeatable workflows.

 > No vibes, only receipts.
 Slice-first, evidence-first.